mihaque313/inzamam.dev/content/posts/2020-04-10-shell-loops-to-process-text-files-think-again.md

 date: 2020-04-10T15:12:13.949Z
 description: >-
   My take on why one should avoid using loops in shell scripts when dealing with file processing.
-Have explained the disadvantages and inefficiencies behind the scene.
-Then discussed few the alternatives of it,  and a comparison with programming languages.
+Have tried to explain the disadvantages and inefficiencies behind the scene.
+Then discussed few of the alternatives, and a comparison with programming languages.
 category: Shell Scripting
 tags:
   - linux shell bash scripting file-processing